DaGo85/recipe-app/README.md

 ## General Information

-This project was created with the purpose of learning MySQL, Express, React, Node.js, Firebase auth and Tailwind.
+This project was created with the purpose of learning MySQL, Express, React, Node.js, Jest, Firebase auth and Tailwind.

 The intention was to create an App where a community can create and find recipes for people with intolerances.